Prepare to Get Excited!

 It was developed by an NLP trainer, but don’t hold that against it.
 (Yes, as an ex NLP trainer who moved into clinical research, I realise much of NLP is BS.)

 The old name for this was “collapse anchors”.
 With this technique you actually deliberately create two very different conditioned responses, with physical cues.
 Once each cue reliably elicits the expected automatic response, you sequentially trigger and overlay those conditioned responses.
-The second cue acts as a very powerful disruptor and the result is not only efficacious, but a visceral and validating experience for the client.
+The second cue acts as a very powerful disruptor and the result is not only efficacious, but a visceral and validating experience for the client, as quite different neurology crosses the midline and attempts to process in the brain.
+It’s like trying to hold on to two extremely conflicting feelings at the same time, but without the trying part.

-Where a belief or perception is comprised of a conditioned response (or responses), it can be highly effective to use as a disruption factor a metaphor which gives rise to a very different response to the maladaptive one.
+Where a belief or perception is comprised of a conditioned response (or responses), it can be highly effective to use metaphor as a disruption factor (a metaphor which gives rise to a very different response to the maladaptive one).

 There are a number of ways to use metaphor but three of my favourites are GaugeWork, a form of what used to be called “focussing” where the client, supported by “clean language” to avoid accidentally polluting the process with our own stuff, creates their own metaphor or story around the conditioned response, and a protocol from Logotherapy which “blows up” maladaptive thinking.